Skip to main content

 • Metered metric: Customers are charged based on exactly how much of a feature they use within a specific billing period.
 The usage resets to zero each cycle and customers pay only for what they use in that period.
 For example, a metric that calculates usage based on the number of API calls placed in a month.

-You must pass the metric type in the API call to create metrics.
+You need to pass the metric type in the API call to create metrics.

 3. Decide the aggregation type and aggregation field

-Aggregation type determines how the metric aggregates events data and calculates usage.
-Based on your business use case, choose an aggregation type, from the following.
+Aggregation type determines how the metric aggregates event data and calculates usage.
+Based on your business use case, choose an aggregation type from the following.

 COUNTCounts total itemsWhen you need a simple total, like API calls or transactions.